-Symptom Possible solution Cannot connect to the 1.
-From the Start screen, type control panel, and then select Control Panel.
-Internet 2.
-Under Network and Internet, select Connect to the Internet.
+Symptom Possible solution Cannot connect to the Internet From the Start screen, type control panel, and then select Control Panel.
+Or, from the Windows desktop, right-click the Start button, and then select Control Panel.
+2. Under Network and Internet, select Connect to the Internet.
 Verify that you are using the proper cables for your Internet connection type.
 Your computer might have a dial-up modem and an Ethernet network adapter (also called a network interface card, or NIC).
 A modem uses a standard telephone cable, whereas the network adapter uses a network cable, to connect to a local area network (LAN).
 Do not connect a telephone cable to the network adapter, and do not connect a network cable to a telephone line; doing so might damage the network adapter.
 Run the wireless setup wizard.
-1. From the Start screen, type control panel, select Control Panel, select Network and Internet, and then select Network and Sharing Center.
+From the Start screen, type control panel, and then select Control Panel.
+Or, from the Windows desktop, right-click the Start button, and then select Control Panel.
+Select Network and Internet, and then select Network and Sharing Center.
 2. In the Network and Sharing Center window, select Set up a new connection or network to open the wizard, and then follow the on-screen instructions.
 If your system has an external antenna, try moving the antenna to a better position.
 If the antenna is internal, try moving the computer.
 Try to connect again later, or contact your ISP for assistance.
+Cannot connect to the Internet but there is no From the Windows desktop, right-click the network status icon in the notification area, at the far right of the taskbar. error message 2.
+Select Troubleshoot problems.
+No network connection 1.
+From the Start screen, type repair. icon in the notification area 2.
+Select Identify and repair network problems, and then follow the on-screen instructions.